 Analytics (adoption, reliability, financial, and revenue reports)

 The Windows Store developer portal offers analytics of app downloads, usage, in-app transactions, and customer ratings.
-This type of information helps developers clearly understand how their apps are doing.
+This type of info helps developers clearly understand how their apps are doing.
 They can analyze revenue reports and look at key market trends and underlying patterns to help identify the right opportunities to invest resources.

 App bar developer services